Full List of Local Government Areas in Abuja FCT

 Kuje Barracks, Kuje

 Kuje is a local government area council in the Federal Capital Territory (FCT) in Nigeria.
-The council lies on a landmass of 1,644 km² while having a population of 97,233 (2006 census).
+The council covers a land area of 1,644 km² and has a population of 97,233 (2006 census).

-Kuje is a developing area which is located to the west of the central part of Abuja.
-The area council is commonly referred to as the “food basket of Abuja” mainly due to its vast array of farmlands and greenery.
+Kuje is a developing area located to the west of Abuja’s central area.
+The area council is commonly referred to as the “food basket of Abuja,” mainly due to its vast farmland and greenery.

 Kuje Leadership

 The current executive chairman of the Kuje area council is Hon.
-Abdullahi Suleiman Sabo.
+Danjuma Shekwolo.
 He oversees all administrative activities of the area council.
-You can contact him or send a message via email: [email protected].
+You can send a message via email: [email protected].

 Kuje Wards

-There are 10 Wards in Kuje local government area council and they include:
+There are 10 Wards in the Kuje local government area council, and they include:

 • Kuje